Marketplace Inventory Management: A Complete Guide To Optimal Performance

 Navigate to your WordPress dashboard and click WC Vendors > Settings > Forms > Product.
 This takes you to a page allowing you to customize the product form.

 For this tutorial, we don’t recommend ticking the “Hide” checkboxes.
-Hiding a field removes it from the product form, preventing vendors from submitting information crucial to marketplace inventory management.
+Hiding a field removes it from the product form, which means vendors cannot provide vital inventory information.

 We recommend keeping the following fields enabled: